Ameen1990/ACI_CISCO_Sandbox/README.md

 Python3 is also a must.

-Another solution is presented here:-
+Another Sandbox login solution is presented here:-

 https://devnetsandbox.cisco.com/